lwambisrat/quality-assurance/README.md

-# This repo contains login and signin tests
+# This repo contains login and signup tests cases